 How long it takes to get your tax refund will depend on how and when you file your tax return.
 The best way to get your refund quickly is to e-file your return and elect to receive the refund by direct deposit.
-For the 2021 tax year, the IRS has said that the vast majority of e-filers (who also use direct deposit for refunds) will receive their refund within 21 days, as has been the case in previous years.
+For the 2023 tax year, the vast majority of e-filers (who also use direct deposit for refunds) can expect to receive their refund within 21 days, as has been the case in previous years.

 Sending a paper return or receiving your refund as a paper check will potentially slow down processing by months.
 The IRS also processes returns more slowly at the beginning and end of the tax season.
 That’s because the majority of taxpayers file during those times.

 Tips for Getting Through Tax Season

 - Taxes are just one aspect of your overall financial life.
 A financial advisor can help you plan your retirement, estate and optimize your tax strategy for all of your financial goals.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you still need to file your taxes, make sure to consider all of your filing options.
 Two of the largest tax-filing services are H&R Block and TurboTax.
 Both are easy to use and offer step-by-step guidance to help you maximize your return.
 Check out SmartAsset’s comparison of TurboTax and H&R Block to see which one is better for you.